 Here is where DIY homemade cat food may be the best choice.

-Contrary to some beliefs out there, serving DIY homemade cat food can be amazingly very healthy and nutritious, granted you take the time and dedication needed to prepare these meals with consideration to your cat’s needs.
+Contrary to some beliefs, serving DIY homemade cat food can be amazingly very healthy and nutritious, granted you take the time and dedication needed to prepare these meals considering your cat’s needs.
+The possibilities are endless, and the diversity allows you to customize your food planning to your kitty’s preferences and needs.

-What is the difference between raw and cooked cat food, and is one better for my cat?
+What is the difference between raw diets and cooked cat food, and is one better for my cat?

 This is a great question I often get asked quite frequently by newcomers to DIY homemade cat food.